isc30/blog.codeisc.com/_posts/xlnt-wasm/00-00-00-xlnt-wasm-intro.md

 However, experiments and funny stuff are always welcome in my personal projects.
 And this was the case.

+All the sources from this blog post can be found here: [https://github.com/isc30/xlnt-wasm](https://github.com/isc30/xlnt-wasm)

 # Getting Hands Dirty

 I already had some experience with emscripten and WebAssembly, so I decided to run a small experiment on my own.
 The main idea was porting a C++ library to WebAssembly and checking if the results were good enough to even be considered.